Print

 Description

-Not only is chimichurri sauce incredibly delicious, but it’s also incredibly healthy!
-It’s naturally vegan, gluten-free, and dairy-free, and it’s loaded with vitamins, minerals, fiber, and antioxidants.
-If you make it, please leave a star rating in the comments below to help other readers in our community.
+This fresh chimichurri sauce recipe is not only incredibly delicious but also healthy!
+It’s naturally vegan, gluten-free, and dairy-free, packed with vitamins, minerals, fiber, and antioxidants from simple ingredients.
+If you try it, please leave a ⭐ star rating and a comment below — it helps other readers (and I love hearing from you!).

 Ingredients